Justlearn

 Thanks to immigrants from Europe, especially Germans, the Portuguese spoken in Brazil is full of German expressions used in everyday life.

-Furthermore, African dialects as Quimbundo, spoken in Angola, or Bantu and Yoruba groups influenced the way of life, style, and folklore as well.
+Furthermore, African dialects such as Quimbundo, spoken in Angola, or Bantu and Yoruba groups influenced the way of life, style, and folklore as well.

 To show you how big and magnificent Brazil is, just take a look at the fact that even though Brazil is the only country in South America where Portuguese is the official language, more than 98% of inhabitants speak Portuguese.